lblod/import-with-sameas-service/README.md

 * **MAX_RETRIES**: *(default: 10)* maximum number of retries of failing requests.
 The goal is to make sure that there are enough retries, spaced apart in time well enough, to span mu-authorization and triplestore restarts.
+* **ROLLBACK_ENABLED**: *(default: true)* enables or disables automatic rollback on task failure.
+When set to false, failed tasks will not attempt rollback and will be marked as failed immediately, requiring manual cleanup if needed.

 ## Reference